Why is body composition analysis an

-Assess fat distribution to tailor diet and exercise programs
+Assess fat distribution to help tailor diet and exercise programs

 Current methods for body weight assessment do not provide insight into the physiological makeup of the patient, which may limit tailoring treatments and interventions.
 Body composition allows bariatric specialists to create targeted treatment plans for each individual patient.

-By assessing the balance between muscle and fat composition allows specialists to identify cardiometabolic risks more appropriately as well as identify those who carry an imbalance in muscle and fat mass.
+Assessing the balance between muscle and fat composition allows specialists to monitor cardiometabolic risks more appropriately as well as track an imbalance in the muscle and fat mass.
 Patients with low muscle mass in conjunction with excess fat mass (sarcopenic obesity) are at increased health risks and require different diet and exercise programs to prevent loss of muscle and improve functional status.

 The distribution of fat mass also impacts health risk – Segmental Fat Analysis provides a better overall insight into fat distribution.
-Visceral Fat Area provides an indication of the fat most associated with cardiometabolic health risks, affording more precise tools for identification of risk of diabetes, cardiovascular disease, etc.
+Visceral Fat Area provides tracking of the fat most associated with cardiometabolic health risks, affording more precise tools for assisting in the monitoring of outputs related to diabetes, cardiovascular disease, etc.

 Segmental Lean Analysis

-Obesity accompanied by low levels of lean mass, particularly in the legs, can increase risk of falls that can result in frailty, limited functional capacity, and/or reduced quality of life.
-Segmental measures allow for precise analysis of lean body mass distribution to help the clinician assess risks associated with reduced lean mass.
+Obesity accompanied by low levels of lean mass, particularly in the legs, can increase the risk of falls that can result in frailty, limited functional capacity, and/or reduced quality of life.
+Segmental measures allow for precise analysis of fat-free mass distribution to help the clinician track outputs associated with reduced lean mass.

-The Segmental Lean Analysis (SLA) section can quickly assess a patient’s frailty status and functional mobility risk.
-By segmenting the body, areas of low lean mass can be identified and targeted for improvement, helping reduce risk of falls and/or injuries.
-The top bar of the SLA provides an objective measure of lean body mass, while the bottom bar incorporates an in-depth analysis into:
+The Segmental Lean Analysis (SLA) section can quickly help assess values related to a patient’s frailty status and functional mobility risk.
+By segmenting the body, areas of low lean mass can be observed and targeted for improvement, helping reduce the risk of falls and/or injuries.
+The top bar of the SLA provides an objective measure of fat-free mass, while the bottom bar incorporates an in-depth analysis into:

-- Identify insufficient lean development in particular body segments.
+- Recognize insufficient lean development in particular body segments.

-Identifying areas of low lean mass can help tailor more specific programs to improve patient outcomes such as functional status and quality of life both before and after bariatric surgery.
-By correcting areas of weakness this will not only help the patient’s health but improve lifestyle as well.
+Monitoring areas of low lean mass can help tailor more specific programs to improve patient outcomes such as functional status and quality of life both before and after bariatric surgery.
+By correcting areas of weakness will not only help the patient’s health but improve lifestyle as well.